SimGriff/dragon-karate-academy-pp1/README.md

 * Code used from Whiskey Drop Project to help with responsive Navigation menu and help with the submit form in the Contact page.

-* [Duda](https://blog.duda.co/responsive-google-maps-for-your-website) site, code used to modify embeded Google Map.
+* [Duda](https://blog.duda.co/responsive-google-maps-for-your-website) site, code used to modify embedded Google Map.

 * [W3Schools:](https://www.w3schools.com/)
 Also used W3Schools site, utilising their Tutorials on various topics that contributed to my general understanding e.g. Bootstrap Grids, forms, navigation bar.